tompraison/spark-streaming-sockets/README.md

-# Streaming.io Custom Receiver
+# Spark Streaming Custom Receiver

-A example of a custom receiver which uses streaming.io to read wikipedia updates
+A example for spark streaming custom receiver using streaming.io.
+It reads the wikipedia update logs